telerik/ajax-docs/security/security.md

          <pages viewStateEncryptionMode="Always" enableViewStateMac="true">
    ````

    The official recommendation by Microsoft is to upgrade to at least .NET 4.8 as noted at [.NET Release history](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet-framework).
 You can find more useful information at [Cryptographic Improvements in ASP.NET 4.5, pt.
-2](https://devblogs.microsoft.com/dotnet/cryptographic-improvements-in-asp-net-4-5-pt-2/) and .
+2](https://devblogs.microsoft.com/dotnet/cryptographic-improvements-in-asp-net-4-5-pt-2/).

 * **Encrypt Telerik WebResource Querystring**: For extra security, encrypt the Telerik WebResource querystring by enabling the `Telerik.ScriptManager.EnableHandlerEncryption` setting.
 This hides product version information in the page markup.
 Follow the steps here: [Encrypt Telerik WebResource Querystring]({%slug scriptmanager/encrypt-telerik-webresource-querystring%}).